Phenomenological Implications of $\boldsymbol{\Delta(54)}$ Flavor Symmetry with Triple Inverse Seesaw: Framework of the Model

 \section{Framework of the Model}

-In order to attain the implementation of the Inverse seesaw mechanism, it is essential to enlarge the fermion sector within the framework of the Standard Model.
-Our analysis involves enhancing the $\Delta(54)$ flavor symmetry model with Inverse Seesaw mechanism along with two SM Higgs $H$ and $H^{\prime}$ through the incorporation of distinct flavons.
-In this study, we have presented Vector-like (VL) fermions denoted as $N_1$ and $N_2$, which possess the characteristic of being gauge singlets inside the framework of the Standard Model.
-We also introduced a Weyl fermion denoted as $S_1$.
-In fact, the $\phi$ VEV induces a Majorana mass term for the $S_1$ fermion.
-The fields associated with right-handedness and left-handedness are denoted by subscripts 1 and 2, respectively.
-The $\Delta(54)$ group includes irreducible representations $1_1$, $1_2$, $2_1$, $2_2$, $2_3$, $2_4$, $3_{1(1)}$, $3_{1(2)}$, $3_{2(1)}$ and $3_{2(2)}$.
-The products of $3_{2(1)}\otimes3_{2(2)}$, $3_{1(1)}\otimes3_{1(2)}$ , $3_{1(2)}\otimes3_{2(1)}$ and $3_{1(1)}\otimes3_{2(2)}$ lead to the trivial singlets $1_1$, $1_1$, $1_2$ and $1_2$ respectively.
-The trivial singlet is the invariance of $\Delta(54)$ symmetry that all terms in Lagrangian must respect.
+To realize the Majorana triple inverse seesaw mechanism, extending the Standard Model fermion sector is crucial.
+We achieve this by augmenting the $\Delta(54)$ flavor symmetry model, incorporating two Standard Model Higgs fields ($H$ and $H^\prime$) and distinct flavons.
+In this study, we have presented two Vector-like (VL) fermions denoted as $N_i$ and $S_i$, which possess the characteristic of being gauge singlets inside the framework of the Standard Model.
+The subscript $i$ can be $R$ or $L$ associated with right-handedness and left-handedness respectively.